DIY Drain Cleaning and Why it Can Be a Bad Idea

 Despite their relative toughness, home drains are fragile.
 They are designed to handle only certain types of content.
 As a result, they are sensitive to any other kind of material getting into them.
 That is why drain cleaning is where many homeowners make their worst DIY mistakes.

-You are better off working with a local plumber when cleaning your home’s drains.
+You are better off working with a local plumber experienced in drain cleaning.
 That is DIY why drain cleaning rarely gets the work done.
 The huge drain repair bill some homeowners incur is due to using DIY quick fixes to clean their home’s drains.

 a flowing drain.